-The petitioner Company has claimed an amount of Rs.
-2.63 lacs as additional forest compensation, but has not given the differential amount as required under sub-para (B) of para 30 of the Order dated 29.10.09.
-Moreover, the petitioner Company has not furnished any documentary proof in support of the payment of the differential amount made in relation thereto.
-The petitioner Company has not claimed any compensation on account of fisheries.
+The petitioner Company has claimed an amount of 8.4 lacs as additional forest compensation which seems to be the total compensation paid by them to the forest department as it has not given the details of the working of the differential amount, as required under sub-para (B) of para 30 of the Order dated 29.10.09.
+Moreover, the petitioner Company has not furnished any documentary proof in support of the payments made in relation thereto.

-In light of the above the Commission concludes that the claims of the petitioner Company on account of forest charges are not tenable.
+The claim of Rs.
+12.5 lacs on account of fisheries (without documentary proof) also appears to be the total amount paid by the Company.
+In light of the above the Commission concludes that the claims of the petitioner on account of forest and fisheries are not tenable.